gKaragiorgakis/Uni/README.md

 # labC1Aa
-The first part of my first lab exercise in C
+The first lab exercise in C